-This article about the 10 best free things to do in London was published by the Great British Mag content team on 5 December, 2019.
+This article about the best free things to do in London was updated by the Great British Mag content team on 23 November 2021.

 Where: All over London

 Why walk around London on your own when you could be steered around the city on a tour with a knowledgeable guide?
-There are tours for everything from general tours (specialising in the history of specific areas like Soho, St Paul’s or Brick Lane) to more specific tours, like street art, Jack the Ripper or even ghost tours.
-Meet a bunch of new people while getting some exercise, then pay whatever you think the tour is worth at the end of it.
+There are all kinds of tours on offer—from general tours that specialise in the history of a specific area like Soho, St Paul’s or Brick Lane, to more specific tours like street art, Jack the Ripper-inspired trails or even ghost tours.
+Meet a bunch of new people while getting some exercise, then pay whatever you think the tour is worth at the end.

 Where: Hyde Park

 This may sound bizarre but hear us out: Speakers’ Corner started out as a place for public hangings.
 That all stopped in 1783, but then it started to become a place for protests.
-It culminated in a massive three-day protest took place here in 1866, and in 1872 it was officially set aside by parliament for the purpose of public speaking.
-Nowadays, it’s a place where open-air public speaking, debate, and discussion take place—the likes of Karl Marx and George Orwell have spoken here in the past.
+A massive three-day protest took place here in 1866, and in 1872 it was officially set aside by parliament for the purpose of public speaking.
+Nowadays, it’s still a place where open-air speaking, debate, and discussion take place—the likes of Karl Marx and George Orwell have spoken here in the past.

 The Sky Garden is one of the most impressive structures in Central London and offers panoramic views of the UK capital city.
 Entry to the building is free but you’ll need to book a timeslot in advance (often around six weeks beforehand, as it gets very busy).
 Once you arrive for your slot, you’ll be ferried upstairs in the lift for what feels like an eternity and come out on top of the building to witness a breathtaking garden.
-You can splurge on a £11 cocktail at the bar or simply walk out onto the deck and soak in the views of the rooftops of London.
+You can splurge on a cocktail at the bar or simply walk out onto the deck and soak in the views of the rooftops of London.

 Harry Potter’s platform 9¾

-If you’re a big Harry Potter fan, a must-see on your to-do list is visiting the world famous platform 9¾ at Kings Cross station.
-Take a photo with the trolley of suitcases fitted into the wall, as London’s business people rush around you to catch their trains.
-Watch out there, there’s usually always a line to hold the handlebars and take your snap.
+If you’re a big Harry Potter fan, a must-see in London is the world-famous platform 9¾ at King’s Cross station.
+Get a photo of you pushing the trolley of suitcases submerged into the wall as London’s business people rush around you to catch their trains.
+Watch out though—there’s usually a queue of people waiting to hold the handlebars and take their snaps.

 Where: Hootananny Brixton, Angel Comedy Club, Top Secret Comedy Club

 Fancy a laugh?
 There are loads of free comedy shows across London with some real belly laughter-inducing jokes.
-From Hootananny in Brixton to the Angel Comedy Club, there are heaps of places on offer.
+From Hootananny in Brixton to the Angel Comedy Club, there are heaps of venues to choose from.
 One of the coolest places to listen to some comedy is the Top Secret Comedy Club, in various locations across London.
-Big names in the industry like Jack Whitehall, Omid Djalili, and Simon Amstell regularly frequent the club.
+Big names in the industry like Jack Whitehall, Omid Djalili, and Simon Amstell have appeared there.

 Where: Richmond Park

-One of the coolest things about London is the fact that you can take a short train ride and end up in a massive open-plain park filled with deer.
-You may need to walk around a little bit to find them, but you won’t miss it as they tend to travel in a massive herd.
-They’ll graze on the grass as you can walk up to them and see them up close.
+One of the coolest things about London is the fact that you can take a short train ride from its urban centre and end up in a massive park filled with deer.
+You may need to walk around a little bit to find them, but they’re usually pretty easy to spot as they tend to travel in a massive herd.
+They’ll graze on the grass as you walk up to them to get a closer look.
 The park also offers stunning landscapes and beautiful sunsets.

 Visit a city farm

 Want a taste of country life?
-Don’t spend a fortune on a ticket to the countryside, walk down to your local city farm and marvel at the animals on show.
-There are farms in Hackney, Spitalfields and Kentish Town that offer a range of animals, including chickens, cows, rabbits and one particularly hefty pig in the Hackney farm.
+You don’t have to travel very far—just walk down to your local city farm and hang out with the animals.
+There are farms in Hackney, Spitalfields and Kentish Town that have a range of animals including chickens, cows, rabbits and one particularly hefty pig in the Hackney farm.
 So what are you waiting for?